jiaqiwu66/514_Project/README.md

 - __MCU *3__
-Seeed Studio XIAO ESP32S3, provide wifi and battery for each sensor
+Seeed Studio XIAO ESP32S3, control the circuit to power up the sensor and connect it to WIFI

 # Display
 - __OLED screen:__ SSD1306 OLED display